nicolaViola/slotmachine/README.md

 ![Alt text](/document/templateControllerClassDiagram.png?raw=true "Controller Template Class Diagram")

 ### code
-The code is composed by four component:
+The code is made up of four components:
 - Spring and swagger configurator
 - Controller which is implememnted by a Spring Rest service
-- Model which belong all of the components like slotemachine, states and the croupier object.
+- Model which belongs to all of the components like slotemachine, states and the croupier object.
-- junit: models and controller was developed using junit test.
+- junit: models and controller developed using junit test.

 ## Build
 Use the following to build/startup backend: